Big-city Dems who had imposed strict coronavirus lockdowns now let George Floyd rioters flout rules

 On Friday, though, Cuomo said he "stands" with those defying stay-at-home orders: "Nobody is sanctioning the arson, and the thuggery and the burglaries, but the protesters and the anger and the fear and the frustration?
 Yes.
 Yes, and the demand is for justice."

 Minneapolis Mayor Jacob Frey, meanwhile, had warned that in-person worship services would be a "public-health disaster," disregarding constituents' concerns that he was violating their First Amendment rights.
 Now, his administration has been distributing masks to rioters, even though public gatherings of 10 or more are still ostensibly banned.
+Frey also allowed a police station to burn, saying it was necessary to protect police and rioters.

+The mayor of Washington D.C., Muriel Bowser, vowed $5,000 fines or 90 days in jail for anyone violating stay-at-home orders.
+This weekend, though, Bowser defended the protests: "We are grieving hundreds of years of institutional racism. ...
+People are tired, sad, angry and desperate for change."
+An angry mob of rioters there turned its rage on a Fox News crew early Saturday, chasing and pummeling the journalists outside the White House in a harrowing scene captured on video.

 NY SCRUBS CUOMO NURSING HOME ORDER LINKED TO CORONAVIRUS DEATHS